Newton accounts for 4 TDs, Patriots roll 28-14 over Jets - WHIZ News

 The win snapped a three-game losing streak for New England (7-9), which earned its 10th straight win over the Jets (2-14) but won’t be playing in the postseason for the first time since the 2008 season.

+While it won’t erase the disappointment of New England missing the playoffs, it was a nice finish for Newton, who entered the season with the weighty task of succeeding Tom Brady following his departure to Tampa Bay.

-It marked Newton’s first game with multiple passing touchdowns this season.
-He finished 21 of 30 for 242 yards.
+Newton was 21 of 30 for 242 yards, his first game with multiple passing touchdowns this season.
 He also ran 11 times for 79 yards.
+Newton played under a one-year deal this season.
+He said he hasn’t contemplated where he goes from here.

+“I have my desires,” he said.
+“I know where my heart’s at.
+I know the things of who I am.
+But as far as that, I can’t really speak on that right now.
+But just my whole time in New England has just been a blessing.
+Just see how it goes and go from there.”

+Coach Bill Belichick said after a disappointing stretch he was proud of the way his team bounced back

 The Jets moved quickly on the first possession of the third quarter, taking their lead on Josh Adams’ 1-yard TD run.
 The score was set up by a 53-yard completion from Darnold to Breshad Perriman that got the ball inside the Patriots 15.